 Now drill standing outside of the NVZ.
 You should notice you have more time to react, and the ball seems slower.

-Volley shots should be punches and not full swings and certainly not across your body, keep the paddle and ball in front of you the entire time and try to keep the ball in play as long as possible.
+Volley shots should be punches and not full swings and certainly not across your body, keep the paddle and ball in front of you the entire time and try to keep the ball in play if possible.